microsoft/z3guide/website/docs/01 - logic/16 - Lambdas.md

 Note that the type of `(lambda ((x Int)) (if (and (<= lo x) (<= x hi)) y (m x)))` is `(Array Int Int)`.

+## Lambdas as Arrays

+Thus, the type of a lambda expression is an array where the domain of the array are the argument types and the range is the sort of the body of the lambda expression.

 Thus, in z3 arrays are synonymous with function spaces.
 You can transition between arrays and functions using `as-array` to convert a function to an array and using function macros to treat an array as a function.